matpato/reportisel/README.md

 1. template.tex: The main file.
 Please refrain from changing the file content outside of the well defined area;
 1. bibliography.bib: The bib file.
 An easy way to find to import citation into bibtex is select option "Show links to import citation into BibTex" in \href{http://scholar.google.pt/scholar_settings?hl=en&as_sdt=0,5}{Scholar google settings};
 1. reportisel.cls: The  LaTeX class file for the thesis{} style.
 Currently, some of the defaults are stored here instead of \verb!defaults.tex!.
 This file should not be changed, unless you're ready to play with fire! :) - **DO NOT CHANGE**).
 1. relationalAlgebra.sty: Contains adapted Relational algebra symbols from ftp://reports.stanford.edu/www/dbgroup_only/latex-macros.html.
-This is used, only, for Sistemas de Informação class.
+This is used, only, for Sistemas de Informação course.
 This file should not be changed, unless you're ready to play with fire! :) - **DO NOT CHANGE**).

+All of these files should be in the same folder.
+The outputs will be a .pdf file called **template.pdf** with the manuscript.
+After that, this should be renamed.

+In addition, latex generates extra files which are .aux, .log, .out, .bbl and .synctex.gz.
+Theses files provide important info:

+	.log - about the compiler that you are running (warning and errors);
+	.aux, .sync, .toc and others - are needed for things to actually work when you compile your document multiple times.

+Deleting them can break things, then it's not really a great idea to (automatically) remove them.
+However, if you desire to have a cleaner working directory, there are a few ways to accomplish that.
+For example, you can compile your document with the output-directory parameter.
+[Read more ...](https://tex.stackexchange.com/questions/369771/how-to-delete-files-generated-by-latex)

 ## Some informations